-How to create a resource pool for machine learning in SQL Server
+How to create a resource pool for SQL Server Machine Learning Services

 This article describes how you can create and use a resource pool specifically for managing R and Python machine learning workloads in SQL Server.
 It assumes that you have already installed and enabled the machine learning features, and want to reconfigure the instance to support more fine-grained management of the resources used by external process such as R or Python.

 The process includes multiple steps: